wp-plugins/bookingcom-affiliate-plugin/readme.txt

 Tested up to: 4.1
 Stable tag: 1.8

-Booking.com Affiliates : this plugin allows you to add a booking.com searchbox on your wordpress site in 2 clicks.
+Booking.com Affiliates : add a customized booking.com searchbox to your wordpress site in 2 clicks.

 == Description ==